wassimchouchen/wassimchouchen/README.md

 ## 👨‍💻 About Me

 I'm a Generative AI Engineer from Tunisia, specializing in Machine Learning, Deep Learning, and Natural Language Processing.
-Currently working as an AI Engineer at Yanyi while pursuing my degree at the National School of Computer Science.
+Currently working as a Machine Learning Engineer, with a Computer Science Engineering degree from the National School of Computer Science (ENSI).
+With expertise in developing complex AI systems, from LLM-based applications to computer vision solutions, I'm passionate about pushing the boundaries of AI technology.

 💡 I'm passionate about:
 - Large Language Models (LLMs) & RAG Systems